 The duration of the total phase is 77 minutes with the Moon tracking through the southern part of the Earth’s shadow.
 So during totality, the Moon’s lower limb will appear brightest; its upper limb darkest.

 Finally, don’t worry about doing damage to your eyes.
 This is a lunar eclipse, not a solar eclipse like we experienced last August.
 So unlike the precautions you had to make for safely viewing last summer’s solar spectacle, there will be absolutely no risk to your eyesight for this shady little drama at month’s end.
-Enjoy!
+Here’s hoping for clear skies — Enjoy the show!